|

 The cause of bacterial blight Bacterial blight, also known as blossom blight or shoot blight, is caused by a bacterium called Pseudomonas syringae.
 There are over 50 different strains of this bacteria that cause plant disease.
 Common examples include bacterial canker, bacterial speck, citrus blast, and halo blight.
 Pseudomonas syringae is commonly found on the exterior surfaces of healthy plants.
 It is only when bacteria get inside, through wounds or natural openings, that the trouble starts.
 Bacterial blight symptoms Like the other diseases caused by this pathogen, the first symptom is water-soaked areas on leaves.
 These areas turn brown and mushy and often have yellow halos.
 If these spots occur early in a leaf’s development, leaf curling and twisting may also occur.
 Leaves may also start dying from the outer edge, with the infection moving inward toward the center.
 Twigs may exhibit black streaks, and it is common for infected blossoms, branch tips, and leaves to die.
 If infected twigs develop a shepherd’s crook shape, it’s probably fireblight.
 Managing bacterial blight Pseudomonas syringae is most commonly spread by wind and rain.
 Insects and your garden tools can also be part of the problem.
 You have to assume that the disease is present.
 These bacteria can survive in diseased plants, infected plant debris, and soil.
 Once a plant is infected, you can try to save it by trimming 10 to 12 inches below infected areas, making sure to disinfect your pruners between each cut.
 You can dip them in a 10% bleach solution for 30 seconds, though bleach is hard on tools.
 You can also use bathroom cleaner or other spray disinfectants that contain at least 70% alcohol.
 Just be sure to give it a few minutes to work before making another cut.
 Infected plant material should be bagged and thrown in the trash right away.
 Prevention is easier.
 To prevent bacterial blight from taking hold in your landscape, use these tips:

 Fixed copper sprays may also help.
 Also known as cherry X disease, peach X disease, and cherry buckskin disease, X disease makes fruit small, pale, and bitter.
 It can affect stone fruits, such as apricots and cherries.
 Once a tree is infected with X disease, it must be removed to prevent the infection from spreading to other trees.
 What causes X disease?
 X disease is caused by phytoplasma.
 Phytoplasmas are microscopic, one-celled bacteria that have no cell walls or nuclei.
 To me, that’s just weird.
-Animal and plant cells and most bacteria have clearly defined cell walls that hold their insides in and a central nucleus that runs the show.
+Animal and plant cells and most bacteria have clearly defined cell walls that hold their insides in, where they belong, and a central nucleus that runs the show.
 I have a hard time wrapping my brain around these phytoplasmas.
 Maybe they are like parasitic amoebas, even though amoebas are animals.
 But I digress.
-So how does a cell with no wings, legs, feet (or brain) find its way to our fruit trees?
+So how does a cell with no wings, legs, feet, or brain find its way to our fruit trees?
 The answer is phoresy.
-Phoresy describes the relationship between two organisms in which one is a hitchhiker, but not a parasite.
-There are some pretty bizarre examples of phoresy in my post on the subject.
+Phoresy describes the relationship between two organisms in which one player is a hitchhiker but not a parasite.
+There are some pretty bizarre examples of phoresy.
 You may want to check it out.
-Anyway, phytoplasmas catch rides inside sap-sucking leafhoppers, planthoppers, and psyllids without harming their hosts.
-When a cherry leafhopper feeds on an infected plant, the phytoplasma responsible for X disease is sucked into the insect’s gut along with the sugary sap.
+Phytoplasmas catch rides inside sap-sucking leafhoppers, planthoppers, and psyllids without harming their hosts.
+When a cherry leafhopper feeds on an infected plant, the phytoplasma responsible for X disease is sucked into the insect’s gut with the sugary sap.
 When that vector moves to an uninfected plant and begins feeding, the pathogen is transferred to the new plant, causing infection.
 What does X disease look like?
 This disease can take up to 9 months to appear after infection occurs.
 Eventually, trees infected with X disease produce pale fruit that is small and leathery.
-Symptoms are commonly seen on only one branch, at first.
+Symptoms are commonly seen on only one branch at first.
 The leaves on infected branches may appear bronzed and small.
 Older leaves tend to fall off.
 Beyond that, symptoms can vary, depending on the tree species.
 X disease is often mistaken for root rot.
 To figure out which it is, look closely at the graft union.
 That’s where the rootstock was grafted onto the fruiting stock.
-If it is X disease, you will see pits and grooves near the graft union.
-If you cut into the wood, you will see brown areas in the phloem.
-These other symptoms are also common:
+Pits and grooves are visible near the graft union if it is X disease.
+Cut into the wood and see brown areas in the phloem.
+These other symptoms of X disease are also common:

-The fruit from infected trees tends to be pale, pointed, small, and nasty tasting.
+The fruit from infected trees tends to be pale, pointed, small, and nasty.
 X disease hosts There are two types of X disease hosts: those that don’t mind the infection (reservoir hosts) and those who succumb to the disease (non-reservoir hosts).
-Reservoir hosts are a problem because they look perfectly healthy, but they provide a source of infection to many important fruit and nut trees in our landscapes.
-Almonds, chokecherries, sweet and sour cherries, Japanese plums, clovers, and dandelions are all reservoir hosts.
+Reservoir hosts are a problem because they look perfectly healthy but provide a source of infection to many important fruit and nut trees in our landscapes.
+Almond trees, chokecherries, sweet and sour cherries, Japanese plums, clovers, and dandelions are all reservoir hosts.
 [Dandelions?!!?
 Yes, dandelions.]
-Nectarines and peaches can also become infected with X disease, but they are non-reservoir hosts.
+Nectarines and peaches can also become infected with X disease but are non-reservoir hosts.
 This means that they can catch the disease but not spread it.
-Scientists don’t yet understand why that is, but they’re working on it.
-X disease management Since scientists have been unable to reproduce the phytoplasmas responsible for X disease in the lab, there are currently no treatments for this fatal disease.
+Scientists don’t yet understand how that happens, but they’re working on it.
+X disease management Since scientists have been unable to reproduce the phytoplasmas responsible for this disease in the lab, there are currently no treatments for this fatal disease.
 To reduce the likelihood of X disease occurring in your landscape, do your best to manage the insect pests responsible for carrying the pathogen.
-The insects responsible for spreading X disease are often found on beets, burclover, ceanothus, curly dock, hawthorn, and pyracantha.
+The insects that spread X disease are often found on beets, burclover, ceanothus, curly dock, hawthorn, and pyracantha.
 Because of this, it is a good idea to maintain some distance between these plants and vulnerable trees.
-If you suspect X disease has infected one of your trees, it’s a good idea to get help.
-Contact your local Master Gardeners or Department of Agriculture for verification.
-They can also help you figure out the safe removal and disposal of any infected trees.
+If you suspect X disease has infected one of your trees, get help.
+Contact your local Master Gardeners or the Department of Agriculture for verification.
+They can also help you figure out the safe removal and disposal of infected trees.
 No, we’re not discussing those yummy chocolate cherry cookies, though I may have to try baking a batch after researching this post!
 The cherry crinkle we are exploring today is a condition that occurs in cherry trees.
 Cherry crinkle looks like a viral disease, but it’s not.
 Also known as cherry vein clearing, this condition is believed to be a genetic mutation that may or may not be related to a boron deficiency.
 Cherry crinkle symptoms

 Vein clearing, especially in the margins, is the most common symptom of cherry crinkle.
 Vein clearing refers to the way veins look lighter or more yellow than normal.
 I wasn’t able to find a photo that I could use, but these other symptoms may also occur:

 Cherry crinkle management If you suspect cherry crinkle, send a sample of soil to a lab for testing.
 This will tell you if your boron levels are low.
 It’s not a good idea to add nutrients without a soil test because too much of a nutrient can cause just as many if not more, problems as a nutrient deficiency.
 If boron isn’t the problem, the tree is probably a mutant and should be replaced.
 Cherry crinkle can be spread to unaffected trees by grafting mutated scions onto healthy wood.
 When shopping for a cherry tree, try to find one listed as unlikely to crinkle.
 Blackheart is a disorder caused by environmental conditions.
-It occurs in a diverse collection of garden crops.
-Celery, potatoes, sweet potatoes, and tomatoes are all susceptible to blackheart.
-Wherever it occurs, the causes of blackheart are the same.
-Unless it is seen in almonds.
-Then it’s a fungal disease called Verticillium wilt.
-Causes of blackheart Blackheart is caused by a lack of oxygen or too much CO2.
+It occurs in celery, potatoes, sweet potatoes, tomatoes, and other garden crops.
+The causes of blackheart are the same.
+If seen in almonds, it’s a fungal disease called Verticillium wilt.
+Causes of blackheart Blackheart is the result of insufficient oxygen or too much CO2.
 How can you control those levels, you might ask.
 It’s easy.
 Picture this: it’s a hot day.
 Your plants are wilting.
-You add water.
-A lot of water.
+You add water, a lot of water.
 Your intentions are good, but now the ground is saturated.
-This miniature flood pushes oxygen out of the soil’s macropores and micropores.
-Blackheart takes hold.
-Blackheart is also caused by extended periods of cold temperatures, like those in your refrigerator.
-You may be surprised to learn, as I was, that blossom end rot and blackheart result from similar conditions and may appear in tandem.
-Before adding calcium to your soil, be sure to have it tested first.
-Too much of a good thing can be a bad thing.
+This localized flood pushes oxygen out of the macropores and micropores of the soil, and blackheart takes hold.
+Blackheart is also caused by too many cold days, like in your refrigerator.
 Blackheart of celery If young tissues in the middle of your celery plants turn black, it may be blackheart.
-Much like blossom end rot of tomatoes and tip burn of lettuce, this condition is directly related to calcium uptake problems.
-That doesn’t mean your soil needs calcium.
-It means they can’t access enough of it.
-The only way to know how much calcium is in your soil is with a lab-based soil test.
-In many cases, the problem is irregular watering, soil salinity, and excessive fertilizer, specifically magnesium, nitrogen, or potassium.
+Much like blossom end rot of tomatoes and tip burn of lettuce, this condition is a calcium uptake problem.
+It means plants cannot access enough of it.
+It may be a calcium soil deficiency or insufficient water.
+An inexpensive lab-based soil test is the only way to know what is in your soil.
+Irregular watering, soil salinity, and excessive fertilizer, specifically magnesium, nitrogen, or potassium, can interfere with calcium uptake.
 Blackheart of tomatoes and potatoes (sweet and otherwise) Commonly affecting potatoes and tomatoes, blackheart causes them to turn black in the middle.
-[Unfortunately, I was unable to find licensable photos.]
 Fruit suffering from blackheart looks perfectly normal on the outside.
-Like hollow heart, which creates cavities within tubers, blackheart is seen as dark areas with distinct edges inside the fruit.
-These darkened areas start out as random spots that can expand.
+Like hollow heart, which creates cavities within tubers, blackheart creates dark areas with distinct edges inside the fruit.
+These darkened areas start as random spots that can expand.
 There may be small cavities, but they are mostly absent.
 These symptoms are similar to soft rot and Phytophthora root and stem rot, except that the interior stays firm.
 Eventually, these darkened areas will rot.
 If your seed potatoes have blackheart, they will grow into weak plants, if they grow at all.
 Preventing blackheart

 To prevent blackheart from occurring, use these tips: